West Ham United Profile

-West Ham United are a Premier League soccer club based in east London, England.
+West Ham United are a Premier League football club based in East London, England.
 The club is famous for their youth academy, which has recently produced notable England internationals such as Frank Lampard, Joe Cole, Rio Ferdinand and Michael Carrick.

 West Ham are also renowned for several iconic players including 1966 World Cup winners Bobby Moore, Sir Geoff Hurst and Martin Peters - all products of the club's academy.